emcdo411/salvage-intelligence-engine/docs/poc-ftw-apts-test-output.md

 </div>

 **What this layer does:** L5 estimates the gross material value (GMV) of salvageable materials based on structure era, unit count, and current DFW spot prices.
-It also applies the Prior Access Discount — a v1.6 addition — when tenants are still being relocated (elevated stripping risk).
+It also applies the **Prior Access Discount** — a v1.6 addition — when tenants are still being relocated.
+Critically, this discount is the framework's financial answer to the one thing SIE cannot verify from public records alone: whether informal stripping has already begun on Marketplace or in person.

 **What it found here:**